ANNA: Playlist (Spoiler Version)

 This song and this band were my favorite musical discoveries while writing this book.
 French rock is actually extremely rare (the most popular musical genres among the youth are electronica and rap), but thank goodness for the few bands that DO exist!
 Many readers have asked me about the French band on Étienne's T-shirt, and this was definitely the one I had in mind.
 (Their logo is a spade with a skull inside of it.)
 Sadly, their singer Nikola Acin passed away in 2008, so the Hellboys are no more.

-The title of this track translates to "thanks for nothing," quite appropriate for how Anna felt at the beginning of the novel.
+The title of this track translates to something along the lines of "don't need anything."
 My secret wish is that if Anna is ever made into a film, this song will play during the opening credits!

 (2) I've Just Seen A Face Jim Sturgess, English